Summer Camp FAQs

 Is a deposit required for camp?

 Yes, GSGI requires a non-refundable $30 deposit for each session due with the Registration Form, which is applied to the total cost of the camp session.
 Forms received without the deposit will be returned.
-Cookie Dough and Munch Money cannot be used for deposits.
+Cookie Dough, Munch Money, and Program Credits cannot be used for deposits.
 If you are requesting a campership to help cover the cost and are unable to pay the $30 deposit, please provide a written explanation.
 For Day Camps or camp sessions that cost less than $30, the full amount must be paid at the time of registration.

 Does my daughter have to register as a Girl Scout to attend your camp?